apigee/apigeecli/README.md

 For more information, refer to the [Apigee API Reference](https://cloud.google.com/apigee/docs/reference/apis/apigee/rest).

+## Available Commands

+Here is a [list](./docs/apigeecli.md) of available commands

 ## Service Account

 Create a service account with appropriate persmissions.
 Use `apigeecli` to create service accounts (`apigeecli iam`).
-Read more [here](https://cloud.google.com/apigee/docs/hybrid/v1.3/sa-about)
+Read more [here](https://cloud.google.com/apigee/docs/api-platform/system-administration/apigee-roles) about IAM roles in Apigee

 ## Access Token